cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 * This is done with a Vault token that is provided with the `X-Vault-Token` header.

 ???
-* Talk about how most Vault HTTP API calls will require authentication with a Vault token.
+* Most Vault HTTP API calls require authentication with a Vault token.

+* But you may have noticed the healthcheck endpoint sys/health didn't.
+  * If vault is unhealthy you want to be able to check its health.
+  * This is used by LB to efficiently route traffic.

 ---
 name: chapter-2-review-questions